-The AJC Metropolitan Handicap is a 2400 metre race held under open handicap conditions for horses three-year-old and upwards at Randwick.
-It is run in late September or October on Epsom Handicap Day by the Australian Jockey Club.
+The ATC Metropolitan Handicap is a 2400 metre race held under open handicap conditions for horses three-year-old and upwards at Randwick.
+It is run in late September or October on Epsom Handicap Day by the Australian Turf Club.

 - Race Type: Group 1, 3YO & Up Open Handicap